ToothlessRider/ESE_Notes/Data_Mining_ESE.md

 - Can be visualized as a dendogram ( A tree diagram that records the sequences of merges or splits )

 **![](https://lh7-us.googleusercontent.com/Em6L1f1FEHdeerfLppk6qDE9Ryr1NKPpnhjB6vH1vxoB53GkpOBxogiKZIOSwvG3QwD91juJirNt7H9r6Gn-d4PoeAv1f7Yw0IgLcmqnjcViXymmY7sTyt09IKgt-YutIFgtrv5vwWR7jsTfVxx9pK8)**
+There are two main types of hierarchial clustering :
+1. **Agglomerative**
+	- Start with the points as individual clusters
+	- At each step you merge the closest cluster, till a single cluster is left
+	- It is a bottom up approach

+2. **Divisive**
+	- You start with a single all inclusive cluster.
+	- At each step, you split it till each cluster has 1 single points
+	- It is a top down approach

+> These two approaches are the exact opposite of each other

 <hr>